 Here are some of my patterns that you can get your hands on right away, for example:

 How to Download PDF Patterns

 Downloading is tricky before you even think about printing.
 A regular PDF file will probably work for most people and computers, but introduce a ZIP file or a mobile device, and frustration will probably start to drive you crazy.
 I wrote an earlier article on downloading here and if you have questions or problems – go back and start there.

 This article has just recently been updated because now it should be possible to download a ZIP file to your mobile device if you have the right ‘app' or software.
 If downloading isn't working for you, try the tips in this article and video first.

 Once the file is downloaded, you are ready to go if it's already a PDF.
 If it's a ZIP file, unzip first to get to the PDF files inside.
 See this earlier article if you need to learn about unzipping.

 Before we start, a few general guidelines, to do and not to do.

-- In fact, that applies to everyone – always make sure you are using the latest most up to date version of the software.
+- Don't use an old version of Adobe Reader.
+Always update to the latest version if possible.
+Download the latest version of Adobe Reader here.
 If the pattern was created in the latest version and you are using an old version to try to print, there may be problems.

 - Printing a file from Google Drive?
 Don't!
 That doesn't work well either.
 Always download the file to your own computer first, then open it and print it locally.